ReadWriteWeb Growth in 2005, Before My First US Trip

 “My weblog has become very popular in the last 6 months and is growing at a fast rate.
 It currently has around 4,700 subscribers and is averaging over 2,000 page views a day (and will likely increase during and after the conference).”

-I won’t bore you with any more stats talk, but I wanted to put RWW’s growing (but still niche) popularity into some context, before we head into the rest of 2005 and into 2006 — which is when both RWW and Web 2.0 really started to pick up momentum.
-Part 6, to be published on Monday, continues that story.
+I won’t bore you with any more stats talk, but I wanted to put RWW's growing (but still niche) popularity into some context, before we head into the rest of 2005 and into 2006 — which is when both RWW and Web 2.0 really started to pick up momentum.
+Part 6 of my memoir, Revving Up at the Web 2.0 Conference, continues that story.